CoachEgghead/SupportTemplates/README.md

 # SupportTemplates
+Click the SupportTemplates.msi above to download the latest version!

 Windows application to manage text templates.

 Initially designed for support analysts, this application allows the user to save, recall, & delete common comment templates.
 These are used in support centers when analysts are reusing the same text over and over.
 Commonly they are saved in a Word document or a text document.
 The user has to then scan through the document to find the needed template, has to highlight, copy, & then paste it into their case/ticket management system.